-- (a) Not applicable.

-- (b) Not applicable.

-- (c) The following table provides information about our repurchases of shares of our common stock during the twelve weeks ended May 9, 2008.
+- (b) Not applicable. - (c) The following table provides information about our repurchases of shares of our common stock during the sixteen weeks ended August 29, 2008.
 During that period, we did not act in concert with any affiliate or any other person to acquire any of our common stock and, accordingly, we do not believe that purchases by any such affiliate or other person (if any) are reportable in the following table.
-For purposes of this table, we have divided the quarter into three equal periods of four weeks.
+For purposes of this table, we have divided the quarter into four equal periods of four weeks.